NickTheSecurityDude/AWS-SecurityHub-CIS-Compliance-Automation/README.md

 # Account ID of your GuardDuty Account, as well as the detector ID
 gd_main_acct=""
 gd_main_acct_detector_id=""

+# Admin role, if you use Control Tower you can use AWSControlTowerExecution
+admin_role="AWSControlTowerExecution"

+# Required CloudFormation Variables
+# Camel case used for CF variable names to match CloudFormation variable naming convention
+pS3Bucket=""
+pLambdaBucket=""
+pMasterAcct=""
+pOrgId=""
+pSlackWebHook=""
 ```

 And run that script, choosing option 0 to run all steps: